24 new COVID-19 cases in Arunachal Pradesh

 Quick links:

-Itanagar, Jul 10 (PTI) Arunachal Pradesh reported 24 more COVID-19 cases, pushing the caseload to 64,672, a senior health official said here on Sunday.
+Arunachal Pradesh reported 24 more COVID-19 cases, pushing the caseload to 64,672, a senior health official said in Itanagar on Sunday.

 The toll remained unchanged at 296, with no new fatality recorded, State Surveillance Officer (SSO) Dr Lobsang Jampa said.